Why employee engagement matters to the whole business

-The factors behind employee engagement
+The factors behind employee engagement and why these matter

 We know why employee engagement matters, but even we admit it can be a little temperemental.
 Engagement is influenced and disrupted by a lot of different aspects of the employee experience.
 Some of the main factors that influence engagement include:

 Wellbeing in and out of work